holmesrichards/gearseq/README.md

 ### Pot+CV 2

 For all but ADC, pot+CV 2 determines the number of triggers *N*.
-For ADC, it is the value to be digitized.
+For ADC, it is the value to be digitized, *V*.

 ### Pot+CV 3

 Pot+CV 3's function varies between algorithms:

 * Gap: Generator *G*.
-* Euclidean: Not used.
+* Euclidean or ADC: Not used.
-* ADC: Choice of Direct or Gray variant.
-* Random:
+* Random: Not used in determining the pattern, but a change in this parameter causes a new sequence to be generated.

 ### Parameter ranges: